Compatibilization: Reactive compatibilization

 Reactive compatibilization is a procedure in which immiscible polymer blends are compatibilized by creating copolymers in the solution or melt state.
 Copolymers are formed when the proper functional groups in each component of the immiscible blend interact in the compatibilization process.
 These interactions include hydrogen, ionic or covalent bonding.
 The functional groups that cause these interactions can be the end groups that are already present in the blend polymers (e.g., carboxylic acids or alcohols on polyesters, or amine groups on nylons).
 Another approach is to add functional groups to the component chains by grafting.
 The many possible functional groups allow for many types of commercial polymer blends, including polyamide/polyalkene blend systems.

 There are a number of advantages reactive compatibilization has over using the traditional block or graft copolymer as the compatibilizing agent.
 Unlike the latter approach, reactive compatibilization does not rely on diffusing pre-formed copolymers.
 Copolymers form at the interfaces of the two immiscible blends and do not need to be dispersed.
 In the traditional approach the system needs to be well mixed when adding the copolymers.
 Reactive compatibilization is also much more efficient than traditional compatibilization.
 This is because in reactive compatibilization, functional groups are either already present, or easily grafted on the blend components.
 In the traditional compatibilization, copolymers must be synthesized on a case-by-case basis for the components to blend.

+Compatibilization in mixed plastic waste recycling

+A significant challenge in recycling is having mixed plastic fractions in the streams.
+A study indicated that nearly all waste plastic comprises various types of plastic, regardless of whether it is sorted with complete accuracy, and that polymer contamination exists at varying levels, dependent upon the heterogeneity of the packaging products within the relevant waste stream.
+Compatibilization facilitates the formation of a polymer blend without separating the plastic waste, which is found to be beneficial to increase the recycling rates.